engpetermwangi/personal-blog/src/contents/testing -firestore-security-rules.md

 ## That's it!

-`Ctrl-C` to stop the tests and do the same for the Firebase emulators.
+Run `Ctrl-C` to stop the tests, and the Firebase emulators too.

 👨‍💻️ Checkout the full code on [GitHub](https://github.com/engpetermwangi/testing-firestore-security-rules)!